x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/install-cumulative-updates.md

 - Test the new update in a non-production environment first to avoid any problems in the new update affecting the running production environment.

-- Have a tested and working backup of both the Active Directory(ies) and your Exchange Server(s).
+- Have a tested and working backup of both the Active Directory and your Exchange Server.

 - Backup any and all customizations.
 They will not survive the update.